 - Cross body turns: Again, the lead must signal with the help of their arms in order to let the follow know that there is a turn coming along with a cross body lead.

-While these are just most basic salsa steps which anyone at an intermediate level should be able to do, these steps form the foundations around all the other steps and patterns which are essentially complicated combinations of hand holds, arm signalling, body movement, and footwork.
+While these are the most basic salsa steps which anyone at an intermediate level should be able to do, they form the foundations around all the other steps and patterns which are essentially complicated combinations of hand holds, arm signalling, body movement, and footwork.
 We highly recommend taking salsa classes in order to fully understand each movement if you are a beginner.